George Peppard: Early television appearances and transition to film

-MGM
+In May 1958, he appeared in stock in A Swim in the Sea.

-In October 1958 Peppard appeared on Broadway in The Pleasure of His Company (1958) starring Cyril Ritchard, who also directed.
+In October 1958, Peppard appeared on Broadway in The Pleasure of His Company (1958) starring Cyril Ritchard, who also directed.
 Peppard played the boyfriend who wants to marry Dolores Hart who was Ritchard's daughter; The New York Times called Peppard "admirable".
 The play was a hit and ran for a year.

-During the show's run Peppard auditioned successfully for MGM's Home from the Hill (1960) and the studio signed him to a long-term contract - which he had not wanted to do but was a condition for the film.
-In February 1959, Hedda Hopper announced Peppard would leave Company to make two films for MGM.
-Home from the Hill and The Subterraneans.
+During the show's run, Peppard auditioned successfully for MGM's Home from the Hill (1960) and the studio signed him to a long-term contract – which he had not wanted to do but was a condition for the film.
+In February 1959, Hedda Hopper announced Peppard would leave Company to make two films for MGM: Home from the Hill and The Subterraneans.

 Home from the Hill was a prestigious film directed by Vincente Minnelli and starring Robert Mitchum, who played Peppard's father.
 It featured several young actors MGM were hoping to develop, including Peppard, George Hamilton, and Luana Patten.
-During filming Peppard said "Brando is a dead talent - I saw him in The Young Lions” but said Peck is "a man of integrity as a star and a person.
+During filming, Peppard said "Brando is a dead talent – I saw him in The Young Lions" – but said Peck is "a man of integrity as a star and a person.
 Lee Strasberg is the only person I know who is brilliant."

-"I want to be an actor and proud of my craft," said Peppard.
+"I want to be an actor and proud of my craft", said Peppard.
 "I would like to be an actor who is starred but being a star is something you can't count on whereas acting is something I can work on."
 It was a success at the box office, although the film's high cost meant that it was not profitable.

 Peppard's next film for MGM was The Subterraneans, an adaptation of the 1958 novel by Jack Kerouac co starring Leslie Caron.
 It flopped and Peppard said "I couldn't get arrested" afterwards.

 He had meant to follow The Subterraneans by returning to Broadway with Julie Harris in The Warm Peninsular but this did not happen.
 In April 1959 Hedda Hopper said he would be in Chatauqua but that was not made until a decade later, starring Elvis Presley, as The Trouble with Girls (1969).
 At the end of 1959 Hopper predicted Peppard would be a big star saying "he has great emotional power, is a fine athlete, and does offbeat characters such as James Dean excelled in."
 Sol Siegel announced he would play the lead in Two Weeks in Another Town.
 (Kirk Douglas ended up playing it.)
 He was also announced for the role of Arthur Blake in a film about the first Olympics called And Seven from America which was never made.

 Peppard returned to television to star in an episode of the anthology series Startime, "Incident at a Corner" (1960) under the direction of Alfred Hitchcock alongside Vera Miles.

 He played Teddy Roosevelt on television in an episode of Our American Heritage, "The Invincible Teddy" (1961).